COSMIC-SETI/FrontPage/SoftwareSystem/subsys_data_archival.md

 The database connection is defined at `/home/comsic/conf/cosmic_db_conf.yaml` to be the `cosmic_observations` database in the `mysql` instance running on `cosmic-head`.

 <details><summary>Creating the database</summary>
-On the `cosmic-head` node, issue the following.
+On the `cosmic-storage-1` node, issue the following.

 ```
 mysql -u root -p